2006 Louisville Cardinals football team: Coaching staff

+After the season

 Coaching changes

 Almost a week after their victory in the Orange Bowl, head coach, Bobby Petrino, was offered and took the head coaching position with the NFL's Atlanta Falcons.
 Two days later, Steve Kragthorpe, former head coach for the Tulsa Golden Hurricane, was hired for the position.

 Awards

 Conference

 After the season, the Big East media announced that seven Cardinals were named to the First Team All Big East, and four others were named to the Second Team.
 Included on the first team were Harry Douglas, Renardo Foster, Kurt Quarterman, George Bussey, Art Carmody, William Gay, and Amobi Okoye, who was a unanimous selection.
 The seven were the most in the league.

 National

 After the season, head coach Bobby Petrino and quarterback Brian Brohm were each honored as a finalist and semifinalist for prestigious national awards.
 Before leaving, Petrino was named as a finalist for the Liberty Mutual Coach of the Year award, and Brian Brohm was named as a semifinalist for the Davey O'Brien Award.
 Finally, kicker Art Carmody was honored as winner of the Lou Groza Award.

 Included in the honors, three players were named to an All-America team.
 Carmody and Amobi Okoye were both named by the AP on their second team, while Kurt Quarterman was named to the third team.